ambertin/women-in-stem/README.md

 Maryam Mirzakhani was a mathematician who earned the honor of being the first (and as of writing---only) woman to win the Fields Medal, the most prestigious award in the field of mathematics for her work on advanced geometry.

-### Molly Orshansky (Q)
+### Mollie Orshansky (Q)

-Molly Orshansky was a statistician and economist.
+Mollie Orshansky was a statistician and economist.
 She developed the *Orshansky Poverty Thresholds*, now used in the United States to determine which households are considered to be poor, based on the cost of a nutritionally sufficient diet.

 ### Nan Laird (J)